rozek/dommali-utils/README.md

 #### Delegated Recognition ####

 The following methods use delegated event handlers for dragging recognition.
-They listen for PointerEvents originating at any element matching a given `Selector` and trigger events at the `dommali` objects the methods have been applied to.
+They listen for PointerEvents originating from any element matching a given `Selector` and trigger events at the `dommali` objects the methods have been applied to.

 * **`reportsDraggingFor (Selector:string):boolean`**<br>
 * **`reportDraggingFor (Selector:string, Options?:DraggingOptions):DOMMaLi`**<br>